-Budgeted cost: £80,000
+Budgeted cost: £ 102,000

-Activity Cost Evidence that supports this approach Challenge number(s) addressed Additional Staffing £48,000 By reducing class sizes, it may be possible to change the deployment of staff (both teachers and teaching staff) so that teachers can work with smaller groups +4 months impact - social and emotional learning +4 months impact - smaller group tuition By providing additional staffing to reduce class sizes this will help close the progress and attainment gaps as the teachers of those smaller classes can therefore concentrate on the skills required for the students to achieve in that subject (Challenge 1) By providing additional staffing we can also do intervention sessions with those that need it according to their reading ages (Challenge 3) Classroom Support £28,000 Teaching assistants can provide a large positive impact on learner outcomes, how TAs are deployed is key +4 months impact - teaching assistant interventions +2 months impact - mentoring Classroom assistants can help to provide support to the less able (and disadvantaged in lessons) this can help close attainment and progress gaps (Challenge 1) They can also help to identify those pupils requiring more SEMH support and those who find it difficult to regulate emotions (Challenge 2) TLR (Lead PPM and pastoral support) £1000 To ensure that someone remains focused on the needs and pastoral support of the DA students in our school +4 months impact - social and emotional learning +2 months impact - mentoring It is imperative that we keep a focus on this area of the school so by ensuring that someone is there to champion, mentor, monitor progress and respond to challenges the disadvantaged pupils can help with all challenges (Challenge 1-5) CPD £3000 One of the strategies that is felt is one of the most important for PP students is through the use of Quality Teaching First.
-National College provides us with a range of CPD opportunities that are online and available for use when we are To ensure that the progress/attainment gap closes we need to ensure that we have excellent teaching (much of the research has identified quality first teaching as the main factor in success), as such an investment in CPD is key (Challenge 1) as we are also rolling out a literacy restricted about meeting in person. strategy the first of which is reading and the vocabulary gap we feel that CPD is necessary to equip staff with the right tools to do this effectively (Challenge 3) ------------------------------------- --
+Activity Cost Evidence that supports this approach Challenge number(s) addressed Additional Staffing £58,000 By reducing class sizes, it may be possible to change the deployment of staff (both teachers and teaching staff) so that teachers can work with smaller groups +4 months impact - social and emotional learning +4 months impact - smaller group tuition By providing additional staffing to reduce class sizes this will help close the progress and attainment gaps as the teachers of those smaller classes can therefore concentrate on the skills required for the students to achieve in that subject (Challenge 1) By providing additional staffing we can also do intervention sessions with those that need it according to their reading ages (Challenge 3) Classroom Support £38,000 Teaching assistants can provide a large positive impact on learner outcomes, how TA's are deployed is key +4 months impact - teaching assistant interventions +2 months impact - mentoring Classroom assistants can help to provide support to the less able (and disadvantaged in lessons) this can help close attainment and progress gaps (Challenge 1) They can also help to identify those pupils requiring more SEMH support and those who find it difficult to regulate emotions (Challenge 2) TLR (PP) £4000 To ensure that someone remains focused on the needs of the disadvantaged pupils in our school. +4 months impact - social and emotional learning +2 months impact - mentoring It is imperative that we keep a focus on this area of the school so by ensuring that someone is there to champion, mentor, monitor progress and respond to challenges the disadvantaged pupils can help with all challenges (Challenge 1-5) CPD £2000 One of the strategies that is felt is one of the most important for PP students is through the use of Quality Teaching First.
+National College provides us with a range of CPD opportunities that are online and available for use when we are To ensure that the progress/attainment gap closes we need to ensure that we have excellent teaching (much of the research has identified quality first teaching as the main factor in success), as such an investment in CPD is key (Challenge 1) as we are also rolling out a literacy

-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £12,650
+Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £ 20,024.10